Authentication

 Save Your API Key

-Your API key will only be shown once.
-Make sure to copy it immediately and store it securely.
-If you lose it, you'll need to generate a new one.
+Your API key is shown once.
+Copy it immediately.
+Store it securely.
+If you lose it, generate a new one.

 Making Authenticated Requests

-Include your API key in the Authorization header using the Bearer authentication scheme:
+Pass your API key in the Authorization header using the Bearer scheme:

 -H "Authorization: Bearer YOUR_API_TOKEN" \